Laminated Mat Benefits

-Construction sites use laminated mats on projects where heavy equipment will get stuck in the earth if it is moving through it freely.
+Construction sites use laminated matting on projects where heavy equipment will get stuck in the earth if it is moving through it freely.
 They create a safer and more productive site by providing a smooth path for equipment to drive on.

 Protecting the Environment

 Laminated mats shield the environment from damage.
 If you are working in a delicate area it is important to try to disturb it as little as possible.
 This is especially true if you are working in an environmentally-sensitive area.